 - 3.5 kW X 1 hour = 3.5 kWh

-Of course there are alternatives to dryers, but they aren’t always as convenient.
+Of course there are alternatives to dryers, but they aren’t as convenient.
 For example, a good drying rack can be picked up at many local retailers for between $25 and $50.
-While you’ll have to wait longer for dry clothes, you won’t be using any electricity.
+While you’ll have to wait longer for dry clothes, you won’t use any electricity.

 Another tip: Always keep the lint screen clean.
 A full lint screen causes the dryer to work harder therefore using more energy.